 If I’m eligible for this program, do I have to participate?

 All programs are optional for you to participate in.

 What upgrades are included in the I-75 Environmental Mitigation Program renovation process?

-The I-75 Environmental Mitigation Program upgrades include new windows, new heating, ventilation, and air-conditioning ready systems, and new air filters.
+The I-75 Environmental Mitigation Program upgrades will include some or all of the following: updated windows, HVAC systems, and air filters.

 Once I choose a new home, how long will it take before I can move in?

 Once you choose a home, construction can take up to 6-9 months depending on the Bridging Neighborhoods schedule.

 Can I tour a home and the neighborhood before I choose it?